-The last statement works more generally for simplicial complexes that are not given in the form $\mathscr{K}(X)$ for a poset X.
+The last statement works more generally for simplicial complexes that are not given in the form $\mathscr{K}(X)$ for a poset X, provided that they are ordered.

 Proposition 3.6.
-Let K and L be geometric simplicial complexes.
+Let K and L be ordered geometric simplicial complexes.
 Then the projections induce a homeomorphism